 Bhutan – A picturesque country with its flora and fauna is flocked by tourists almost throughout the year.
 One can spend almost a week in the foothills of the Himalayas in tranquility and peace.

-The immense beauty of the mountains, valleys and rivers and the rich cultural heritage of Bhutan is astonishing to watch.
-Its a place of a traveller’s envy and like a magnet attracts and pulls one into its mesmerizing epicenter of beauty.
+The immense beauty of the mountains, valleys, and rivers and the rich cultural heritage of Bhutan is astonishing to watch.
+It’s a place of a traveler’s envy; like a magnet attracts and pulls one into its mesmerizing epicenter of beauty.

 For a complete guide on how to plan for a Budget Trip from India to Bhutan; please do not miss to visit the link BudgetTravelBuff.

 A travel enthusiast craving to explore the exotic destinations in the world, deciphering the mysteries and the thrill concealed in them.